lendingloop/tech-team-presentations/slides/slide_06_a_temporal_visualized.md

 # What is Temporal?

-### A Workflow Engine for Reliable Apps
+#### Our Knight in Shining Armor

-Temporal is an open-source platform that makes building reliable applications simple.
+Temporal is an open-source platform that makes building reliable applications actually, well... reliable.

 - **Workflow:** Your business logic that runs reliably, even if servers crash
 - **Activity:** Individual tasks that can be retried automatically